-You have an eye condition called Wet Age-related Macular Degeneration (AMD).
-Treatment for wet AMD is by an injection of medicine into the back of the eye (known as an intravitreal injection).
+You have an eye condition called Wet Age-related Macular Degeneration AMD.
+Treatment for wet AMD is by an injection of medicine into the back of the eye known as an intravitreal injection.
 In order to undergo this treatment, you have to give consent and to sign the hospital consent form where appropriate.
 Before you sign the consent form, it is important that you fully understand the treatment you are about to have, including alternative treatments and any risks or side-effects.

-What is Age-related Macular Degeneration (AMD)?
+What is Age-related Macular Degeneration?

-Untreated, Age-related Macular Degeneration (AMD) is an eye condition which is the leading cause of blindness in older people.
-There are two types of Age-related Macular Degeneration: dry and wet.
+Age-related Macular Degeneration AMD is an eye condition which is the leading cause of blindness in older people.
+There are two types of macular degeneration: dry and wet.

-In the "dry" form of AMD, atrophy (or wearing out) of the fine cells in the macula (the centre of the retina) occurs.
+In the "dry" form of AMD, atrophy or wearing out of the fine cells in the macula the centre of the retina occurs.
 No treatment has as yet been proven to prevent or cure dry AMD, but research in this field continues.
 Currently, low vision aids may be used to support vision where necessary.

 In the "wet" form of AMD, abnormal blood vessels grow under the macula and affect the centre of the vision.
-It is the more severe but less common form of the condition affecting less than 10% of patients with AMD.
 Often such vessels leak blood or fluid and cause blurred or distorted vision.

 Without treatment, central vision loss may be severe, rapid and permanent.

-How is Wet AMD treated?
+How is AMD treated?

 Treatment of wet AMD cannot undo the changes already present in the eye, and the goal of treatment is therefore to prevent further loss of vision.
 Anti-VEGF drugs are given by injection into the eye and act to slow or stop growth of the abnormal blood vessels and leakage that cause AMD.
 Although some patients have regained vision, most patients' vision will stabilise after treatment.
-Anti-VEGF injections may not restore vision that has already been lost, and does not always prevent further loss of vision caused by the disease.
+Anti- VEGF injections may not restore vision that has already been lost, and does not always prevent further loss of vision caused by the disease.